0xff-r4bbit/watchmetype/README.md

 ## Usage Notes

 - While the app is typing, the device is effectively unavailable; switching apps auto-pauses until you return.
+I would recommend running this in a VM.
 - Provide Draft 2 to simulate a realistic revision of Draft 1; leave it blank for a single-draft run.
 - Use custom durations if you need a session to last a minimum amount of time; otherwise the app estimates based on WPM and text length.
 - In Draft 2 editing mode, focus/window changes abort editing to avoid writing in the wrong place; if needed, use Cmd+Z in your target app.
 - ESC pauses during typing, but stops editing sessions.
-- Do not complete an entire piece of writing in a single session if the goal is a realistic revision history.

 ### Text Cleanup Behavior